Amirhouschang/Projekt-Z/README_en.md

 - Basic Python scripts (data extraction, aggregation)
 - Power BI dashboards (for selected KPIs)
 - GitHub publishing (project updates, README versioning)

 ---

+###  Final Note

+This project began as a simple tool to manage my personal finances.
+Over time, it became a structured learning path into data analytics, based on real data and real-life decisions.

+Although not planned from the start, the structure of this project now reflects many phases of the data lifecycle: data collection, storage, maintenance, analysis, visualization, publication, and selective deletion.

+While the repository focuses on technical content, some background aspects are deeply personal: questions of financial independence, identity, and resilience.
+These are not explicitly detailed here, but they have shaped the way this project was built and maintained.

+For those interested in the broader context, the [German README](./README.md) offers more insight into the origins and motivation behind the project.

+---